Chelsea's new stadium project put on hold

-The FA Cup winner was due to spend a reported $NZD1.9 billion on an ambitious plan to rebuild their west London home and increase its capacity.
+The FA Cup winners were due to spend a reported $A1.7 billion on an ambitious plan to rebuild their west London home and increase its capacity.

 Chelsea planned to bring Stamford Bridge's capacity up to 60,000, in line with London rivals Arsenal, Tottenham and West Ham.

-But the club confirmed in a brief statement that the project is being shelved.
+But the club confirmed in a brief statement on Thursday that the project is being shelved.

 "Chelsea Football Club announces today that it has put its new stadium project on hold," it read.
 "No further pre-construction design and planning work will occur.